-Observation Rounds: Each student will attend all assigned team Rounds, and review all posted available materials in the MUSoD Web Site prior to the observed Rounds presentation.
+Observation Rounds: Each student will attend all assigned team Rounds, and review all posted available materials in the Rounds web site prior to the observed Rounds presentation.
 During the course, the student is required to perform each of the following activities:

-1. Generate one discussion question based on case presentation materials and post the question to the MUSoD Rounds Website prior to each observed Rounds presentation.
+1. Generate one discussion question based on case presentation materials and post the question to the Rounds website prior to the observed Rounds presentation.
 (Students will generate 4 discussion questions in total, one for each observed Rounds case.)

-2. Classify and summarize one journal article from one of their groups Observation Rounds sessions using criteria in the template.
+2. Classify and summarize one journal article from one of the Observation Rounds sessions using criteria in the template.